Asia's Emerging Nuclear Dynamics

-From 2013–16, NBR worked with leading experts in the United States and in Asia to study the complexities of Asia’s nuclear environment.
+From 2013 to 2017, NBR worked with leading experts in the United States and in Asia to study the complexities of Asia’s nuclear environment.
 This project informs a deeper and more nuanced understanding of the complex dynamics influencing the Asia-Pacific’s current and future nuclear environment and their implications for U.S. strategy.

 Made possible by the generous support of the John D. and Catherine T. MacArthur Foundation and the Carnegie Corporation of New York, this project has produced several major publications and convened dialogues among scholars and policymakers.

 Assess the Asia-Pacific’s current nuclear environment, focusing on how multiple nuclear rivalries are managed, and how the interconnectivity of Asia’s nuclear environment shapes the behavior of the region’s existing and potential nuclear powers